Genki-S/clicoder/README.md

 # Contributing

-**Please send your pull requests to "develop" branch.**
-Thank you for your contributions.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)